Resistor

 For more detailed instructions on defining the mesh construction grid, click here.

-Generate the Finite Element Mesh:
+4.1.5.
+Generating the Finite Element Mesh

 - In the Menu Bar, select